 It’s always fun to start new businesses, especially if you have ADHD like me, but that doesn’t mean you should.
 If your current business is growing at a healthy pace, there is no reason to expand your business into new verticals.

 As I mentioned above, Michael decided to expand his chiropractic business by helping other chiropractors get more customers from the Internet.
-But he didn’t start doing this until his own chiropractic business started to reach full capacity.
-There are only 24 hours in a day and there are only so many patients he can see in a day.
-Once he reached his capacity, he then decided to expand, while still maintaining his practice.
+But he didn’t start doing this until his own chiropractic business approached full capacity.
+There are only 24 hours in a day, and there are only so many patients he can see in a day.
+Once he reached his capacity, he then decided to expand while still maintaining his practice.